Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 \item First, we see that if $p/n \to [0,\infty)$, we obtain consistency and the price that we pay in terms of number of assets, $p$ is just $\sqrt{logp}$ at the first glance, as can be seen in Assumption \ref{as5}.
 However, we have terms such as $\bar{r}, \bar{\Psi}, \bar{\eta}$ which may depend on $p$, and there will be analysis of these terms in adaptive PCR, and RRE cases.

-\item We see that through definition of $r_{w1}, r_{w2}$ one of the keys to consistent estimation is the ratio $K/\bar{\xi}$, and this ratio needs to go to zero.
+\item We see that through definition of $r_{w1}$ one of the keys to consistent estimation is the ratio $K/\bar{\xi}$, and this ratio needs to go to zero.
 So we cannot have a large hidden factor system and expect consistency.
-Key is the tradeoff between two terms.
-With low signal-to-noise ratio, the number of hidden factors has to be small.

 \item Note that the rate for Theorem \ref{thm1} is obtained for all linear estimators in Section 3, except RRE when $p-1>n$, the interpolating estimator.
-This is explained in detail, below in Corollary \ref{cl6} and Appendix Corollary OA.3.
+This is explained in detail, below in Corollary \ref{cl6} and Online Appendix Corollary A.3.

 \end{itemize} \end{remark}